 Your role is purely observational as a medical volunteer in Sri Lanka, so you should not expect any hands-on involvement.
 Depending on your interests, you will be placed within different departments and you will be attached to an English-speaking member of staff.
 Please note there may still be a communication barrier and the staff will do their best to translate when they can.

 As the role is purely observational, we recommend that applicants sign up for no more than 2 weeks as a medical volunteer in Sri Lanka.
 In our experience, whilst you will gain invaluable medical insight and knowledge at the private hospital, after a while, most people are eager for some hands-on volunteer work in Sri Lanka.
-Whilst PMGY cannot offer you hands-on work as a medical volunteer in Sri Lanka, we can welcome you on to our community projects teaching English in the Tsunami villages.
+Whilst PMGY cannot offer you hands-on work as a medical volunteer in Sri Lanka, we can welcome you on to our community projects teaching English.

 Whilst you will be assigned a member of staff within the department to mentor each medical volunteer in Sri Lanka, it is important to understand that the local staff are extremely busy.
 Therefore, you should be proactive, ask questions and be assertive in requesting additional guidance should you require it.
 Please note there may still be a communication barrier and the staff will do their best to translate when they can.